Mitsubishi 2.5, 3.0, 3.5, 3.8 Water Pump or Timing Belt ReplacementSeptember 27, 2009 9:51 am DIY, How To Auto Repair, Mistubishi, Timing Belt

 - 1995, 1996, 1997, 1998, 1999, 2000 Chrysler Cirrus 2.5L 2497cc

 - 1995, 1996, 1997, 1998, 1999, 2000 Chrysler Sebring 2.5L 2497cc (Coupe and Convertible)

 - 2001, 2002 Chrysler Sebring 3.0L 2972cc (Coupe)

 - 2003, 2004, 2005 Chrysler Sebring 3.0L 2972cc

 The task of replacing a timing belt on the cars listed above is mostly the same, only slight differences are noted from model to model.
-Exact R&R instructions for a particular model and year can be obtained online, see our online auto repair manual page for more information.
-Subscriptions are offered from AllData.
+Exact R&R instructions for a particular model and year can be obtained online.
 It’s a quick easy way to access diagrams and directions for just a small amount that helps save money in the long run.
 It’s a great solution for accessing car repair info without a wait.
 Use the subscription for a timing belt project today and to refer back to it later for future projects.
 More DIYers are gaining the confidence to perform many money saving repairs themselves.
 This confidence comes from on-line help provided by researching online.

 When doing a timing belt or water pump on this type of engine, it’s always advisable to disconnect the battery’s ground cable.
 Do not turn the crankshaft or camshaft with the timing belt removed.
 Some technicians like to remove the spark plugs to make the engine turn easier but this is not required.